synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 # Uninstall

-You can remove Software Risk Manager by running the following commands (replace release name and K8s namespace as necessary):
+You can remove Software Risk Manager by running the following commands, replacing release name and Kubernetes namespace as necessary:

 ```
 $ helm -n srm delete srm